-Our journey planner allows you to plan journeys by public transport across London.
+Our TfL Go app has interactive maps and much more to help you plan public transport travel across London - you can also use our Journey Planner tool.
 If you want to know about bus routes in your area, search our wide range of local area maps.
-Check for disruptions to your journey on our bus status updates page or follow @TfLBusAlerts on Twitter.
+Check for disruptions to your journey on our bus status updates page or use the TfL TravelBot on Facebook Messenger

 At all our stops in London there is a sign showing the stop name, which routes stop there and in what direction they are heading.
 Many of our stops also have an information panel showing information about other bus routes in the surrounding area.